- ORDER: Passeriformes

-- The Hermit Warbler hybridizes with the Townsend's Warbler where their ranges overlap in Oregon and Washington.
-The hybrid zones are rather narrow and appear to be slowly moving, with the more aggressive Townsend's Warbler displacing the Hermit Warbler.
+- Hermit Warblers hybridize with Townsend's Warblers in Oregon and Washington.
+The hybrid zones are rather narrow and appear to be slowly moving northward, with the more aggressive Townsend's Warbler displacing the Hermit Warbler.

-- Hermit Warbler females have been found to prefer to mate with Townsend's Warbler-type males, but no evidence was found of Townsend's Warbler females mating with Hermit Warbler males.
+- Some Hermit Warbler females seem to prefer to mate with Townsend's Warbler-type males, but there's no evidence of Townsend's Warbler females mating with Hermit Warbler males.